-PP&E Land
+General PP&E Land

-NRCS owns land on twelve PMC locations.
-Of the twelve, eleven are owned by NRCS, and one is operated under a contribution agreement.
+Most of the NRCS portfolio of General PP&E land is used for the operation of Plant Materials Centers (PMC).
+NRCS owns land for 11 of the PMCs; the remaining 14 are on leased land.
+PMCs evaluate plants and develop vegetative information used by NRCS and others to implement and manage natural resource conservation practices.
 PMC land is used for seed and plant production, for plant studies, for demonstration areas, and for buildings and facilities to support PMC activities.
 PMC land not usable for these purposes may be managed as natural areas to provide buffers between PMC operations and other areas.
 PMCs manage land resources consistent with NRCS conservation practices to maintain soil, water, and other natural resources, and ensure the land is acceptable for future PMC activities.